Explore, Experience, Discover

 We believe the arts must be an integral part of the education of all citizens, with special emphasis on school age children, as a part of their basic education.
 Therefore, WheatonArts actively supports state and national education goals, which recommend the arts to be integrated into the core curriculum of New Jersey students.

-We are located in Millville, Cumberland County, in southern New Jersey.
+We are located at (GPS) 1000 Village Drive, Millville, NJ 80332 in Cumberland County.
 We are approximately 45 miles southeast of Philadelphia, PA, and 40 miles west of Atlantic City.
 WheatonArts is easily accessible from the New Jersey Turnpike, Garden State Parkway, and Routes 47, 49 and 55.